goldford/FIPEX_with_DCI_Website/README.md

 The following are the main features:
 1.	<b>Summarize river quantity affected by one or many barriers</b>, where habitat affected may be defined as:

-	a)	habitat immediately upstream of a barrier (until the next barrier or headwaters)
+	a)	habitat immediately upstream of a barrier (until the next barrier or headwaters)<br>
-	b)	habitat immediately downstream of a barrier (until the next barrier or headwaters)
+	b)	habitat immediately downstream of a barrier (until the next barrier or headwaters)<br>
-	c)	total habitat upstream of a barrier (ignoring all other barriers)
+	c)	total habitat upstream of a barrier (ignoring all other barriers)<br>
-	d)	total habitat downstream of a barrier (with the flow of the system, until the ocean / sink)
+	d)	total habitat downstream of a barrier (with the flow of the system, until the ocean / sink)<br>
-	e)	total habitat downstream of a barrier (ignoring flow direction)
+	e)	total habitat downstream of a barrier (ignoring flow direction)<br>
 2.	<b>Allow flexible definition of habitat quantity</b>, allowing users to choose from:

 	a)	Length / linear network (e.g., metres)